Addressing Human Trafficking in Our Community

 Human trafficking is a problem in Kansas.

-Since Topeka Center for Peace and Justice first brought this problem to the attention of local citizens two years ago, things have happened quickly.
-Last year, an independent group, Stop Trafficking and Resist Slavery (STARS) formed to address this problem.
+Since Topeka Center for Peace and Justice first brought this problem to the attention of local citizens, things have happened quickly.
+An independent group, Stop Trafficking and Reject Slavery (STARS) formed to address this problem.
 Under the leadership of Washburn University professor Sharon Sullivan, the Task Force includes educators, clergy, concerned citizens and local law enforcement officials.

 STARS regards their current mission as primarily educational.
 In an attempt to increase awareness among the citizens of Topeka of the extent of modern slavery and human trafficking, Sullivan and others have given more than half a dozen presentations to churches and local groups.
 If your church, school or group would like to view of one several documentaries that are available to make arrangements for a presentation, contact the Peace Center, 232-4388, or Sullivan, 670-2246.